jeffreyadams/atlasofliegroups-docs/basics.rst

 http://www.liegroups.org/software/download/online_training_videos_IA.html#

-The :code:`atlas` software will do basic arithmetic operations on integers, vectors, and matri\
-ces with integral or rational coefficients.
-These are the basic types of data that :code:`atla\
-s` uses to store and give information on Lie groups structure and representations.
+The :code:`atlas` software will do basic arithmetic operations on integers, vectors, and matrices with integral or rational coefficients.
+These are the basic types of data that :code:`atlas` uses to store and give information on Lie groups structure and representations.

 You can ask the software to compute basic operations on the different data types.